 Master of Physiotherapy (MPT)

 YEAR 2: ₹ 87,400

 YEAR 1: ₹ 500,000

 Campus Life at M.S.
 Ramaiah Medical College (RMC)

-The campus is situated on 70 acre of land and has all facilities imaginable for students and staff.
-The campus has a food street with a variety of eating joints which are within the budget of everyone.
-Alongside this it has sports facilities, hostels, auditorium, state of the art laboratories, stationary shop, flower shop and many more facilities.
+The campus is situated on 70 acres of land and has all facilities imaginable for students and staff.
+The campus has a food street with a variety of eating joints that are within the budget of everyone.
+Alongside this, it has sports facilities, hostels, auditorium, state of the art laboratories, stationery shop, flower shop, and many more facilities.

 The museum is spread over 10,000 square feet.
-It holds specimens, charts and educational articles of 5 primary departments.
-These departments have designated areas in the museum and other departments have display access on rotational basis to show case their case studies.
+It holds specimens, charts, and educational articles of 5 primary departments.
+These departments have designated areas in the museum and other departments have display access on a rotational basis to showcase their case studies.

 Advanced Learning Center

 The Advanced Learning Center (ALC) is used for bringing practical learning for students to the fore.
 ALC is accessible to all; the faculty, nursing staff, and students.
 ALC is well known among other institutes and hospitals for holding frequent workshops and implant validation programs.
 For such workshops and seminars, a multi-media section has been made inside the ALC which has a seating capacity of about 100 people.

 In this lab postgraduates, undergraduates, and nursing students are taught the basics of surgery, Trauma Life Support, Advanced Cardiac Life Support, and other skills, through mannequins, models, and simulation techniques.